thllwg/tpotr/README.md

 * When using the mlr integration with `predict.type="prob"`, an error occurs after using the predict method.

    TPOT sometimes returns a pipeline that does not support class-probabilities in predictions.
 See the mlr examples in the corresponding `examples`folder on how to write a loop that fits a new model in such cases.

+## Acknowledgements
+This package is based on the amazing work of Randal S. Olson et al. and the respective [github repository](https://github.com/EpistasisLab/tpot).